kennethreitz-archive/wordpress-skeleton/blog/wp-content/plugins/collabpress/readme.txt

 3. Navigate to the CollabPress menu

 That's it!
 Now you can easily start adding new projects and tasks

+If you are upgrading from a previous version of CollabPress be sure to deactivate and reactivate the plugin to verify all database tables are updated correctly.

 == Frequently Asked Questions ==